 The Town has identified all known locations where SSOs have discharged to the MS4 within the previous five (5) years.
-This is detailed in a table in Appendix H and includes SSOs resulting, during dry or wet weather, from inadequate conveyance capacities, or where interconnectivity of the storm and sanitary sewer infrastructure allows for communication of flow between the systems.
+This includes SSOs resulting, during dry or wet weather, from inadequate conveyance capacities, or where interconnectivity of the storm and sanitary sewer infrastructure allows for communication of flow between the systems.
 The Town will continue to monitor and identify SSOs.
 The inventory of all future identified SSOs will include the following information, if available: